Back to Blog

 }

-Note: Schedule token refresh jobs to run before expiration.
-A good practice is to refresh tokens when they have less than 7 days remaining.
+Note: A good rule of thumb is to refresh tokens when they have less than 7 days remaining.

 Setting Up Webhooks for Real-time Messages